Australian Institute of Health and Welfare (2021) Housing assistance, AIHW, Australian Government, accessed 28 May 2022.

 Households assessed to be in greatest need are prioritised for housing:

-Social housing dwelling size and configuration must be considered so dwellings meet household needs and to use social housing stock to greatest effect (AIHW 2019a).
+Social housing dwelling size and configuration must be considered so dwellings meet household needs and to use social housing stock to greatest effect (AIHW 2019).

 Overcrowding occurs when a dwelling is too small for the size and composition of the household.
 A dwelling requiring at least 1 additional bedroom is designated as ‘overcrowded’.
-At 30 June 2019, the proportion of social housing dwellings with occupants living in overcrowded conditions were:
+At 30 June 2020, the proportion of social housing dwellings with occupants living in overcrowded conditions was:

 For more information on housing assistance, see: